What are incentives, and how can they increase the proportion of your customers paying by bank debit?

 How to implement: Offer the customer the opportunity to send a gift or voucher to someone else, e.g. a colleague, family or friend.

-Examples: Organisations such as Huggg allow you to send gifts such as coffee, brownies and cinema tickets to individuals - they will just need an email address.
+Examples: Organisations such as Huggg allow you to send gifts such as coffee, brownies and cinema tickets to individuals - you just need to share a link with the recipient

 How to implement: Offer the customer an opportunity to offset their carbon footprint by partnering with or donating to an environmental organisation.